sc01/SC-RS01/wwwroot/FrameWork/js/plugins/datatables/extensions/KeyTable/Readme.txt

 # KeyTable

 KeyTable provides enhanced accessibility and navigation options for DataTables enhanced tables, by allowing Excel like cell navigation on any table.
-Events (focus, blur, action etc) can be assigned to individual cells, columns, rows or all cells to allow advanced interaction options..
+Events (focus, blur, action etc) can be asSigned to individual cells, columns, rows or all cells to allow advanced interaction options..
 Key features include:

 * Easy to use spreadsheet like interaction
 * Fully integrated with DataTables